katjatuma/katjatuma.github.io/index.md

 ---------
 <IMG SRC="hiring.png" style="float: left; width:15%; margin-right: 20px; margin-bottom: 20px"/>

 __2 research assistants (0.2 FTE) for 10 months:__ Are risks perceived differently (or equally) by male or female analysis?
 What other diversity processes are taking place in a threat analysis and risk assessment discussion?
 Join us in this exciting new interdisciplinary research journey!
-Contact me.
+Read more <a href="vacancies/NIAA-vacancy.pdf">here</a> and contact me.

 --------------